Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 * Get and install [MATLAB and Simulink 2021a or 2021b](https://www.mathworks.com/products/get-matlab.html?s_tid=gn_getml).
   - Do not forget to also install the DSP System Toolbox (necessary for this tutorial).
 * Get and install [Xilinx Vitis 2022.1](https://www.xilinx.com/support/download.html).

+**IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Software Platform Release Notes* (v2022.2) for setting up software and installing the VCK190 base platform.